kukuu/AGILITY/technopedia-2.md

 Downtime analysis is a measure of the mean time between failures (MTBF) and mean time to recover/repair (MTTR).
 This evaluates how well software performs in a production environment.

-## HIGH Performing engineering team

-The Leader:

-1. Drives goal execution and are a catalyst for team performance

-2. Sets the bar for performance

-3. Sets the tone

-4. Communicate goals

-The team:

-1. People have solid and deep trust in each other and in the team's purpose - they feel free to express feelings and ideas

-2. Everybody is working toward the same goals.

-2. A quick turn around

-3. Minimum or no down time

-3. A good ROI

-4. Meeting deadlines, and hiting targets from planning

-5. Achieving definition of done,(DoD) over SPRINT period.
-From requirement gathering to production.

-6. Managing low fault levels.
-Less or minimum  return rates/complaints/bugs from users

-7. Accountable for end to end delivery of the products and services.
-Holding each one responsible.

 ## SPRINT BURN DOWN CHARTS - KPI Measurement.